The Body’s Transformations

 ~ performance pieces; dramatic readings; poetic renditions; short stories; creative writings

-We are particularly interested in presentations that explore the physicality of existence, including, but not limited to:
+We are particularly interested in presentations that explore the physicality of existence in terms that include but are not limited to:

-● The physicality of change, such as aging, shapeshifting, reconstructive surgery, transplants, hybridity, death and dying, genetic manipulation, abilities and disabilities, and growth, mutants (and perhaps even superheroes).
+- Change, such as growing up, growing old; shape-shifting, reconstructive surgery, transplants, hybridity, death and dying, genetic manipulation, amputations, tattoos, pregnancy, piercings, abilities and disabilities, and growth, mutants (and perhaps even superheroes)

 a) author(s), b) affiliation as you would like it to appear in programme, c) email address, d) title of proposal, e) body of proposal, f) up to 10 keywords.